RustyDataInt/rudi/docs/job_config_files.md

 ### Options repeated in log files

-When you examine job log files with 'mdi report' you will find that all job options are repeated back to you in YAML format, for an unambiguous, permanent record of what was done.
+When you examine job log files with 'rudi report' you will find that all job options are repeated back to you in YAML format, for an unambiguous, permanent record of what was done.
 You can turn this feature off with option '--quiet'.